Top Exchange Betting Sites 2020

 Betfair: When people discuss betting exchange, Betfair is often the first bookmaker that comes to mind for most customers.
 It was the first to introduce the betting strategy back in 2001.
-It has the largest customer base for this betting strategy, which means that the payouts for selections tend to be higher than other bookmakers.
+It has the largest customer base for this betting type, which means that the payouts for selections tend to be higher than other bookmakers.
 Some of the best betting exchange markets offered by Betfair include Football, Horse Racing, Tennis and more.
 Betfair has one of the biggest ranges of markets in comparison to competitors and also has the highest liquidity, which essentially means higher profit margins.

 Ladbrokes: After seeing the success that betting exchange was bringing to Betfair, Ladbrokes decided to jump on the bandwagon and offer a brilliant market to their customers.
 Ladbrokes, in fact, bought the BetDaq betting exchange back in 2013, this is a great way of increasing the customer base as you need customers to use this betting strategy to make it successful.
 Merging Ladbrokes and BetDaq customers will create better odds on selections.